tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 ---------------------------

-While a more detailed exploration of the parameter covariances is left to the next tutorial, let's have a quick look at the covariance and correlation matrices at station "Jeckle".
+While a more detailed exploration of the parameter covariances is left to the next tutorial, let's have a quick look at the covariance and correlation matrices at station Jeckle.
 The following code will produce the annotated covariance plot using the :meth:`~geonat.models.ModelCollection.plot_covariance` method::